 COM 240 Public Relations 3 Credits

 Introduces current theories and practices of public relations, with emphasis on facilitating two-way communication with various publics.
 Explores approaches to public relations problems by critically analyzing case studies and applying theories and techniques to realistic situations.

-COM 261 Web Design I 3 Credits
+COM 261 Introduction to Web Design 3 Credits

 Introduces students to digital graphics, text, audio and video for Web design using Adobe Creative Suite.
 Students will learn the basics of audio, video, graphic, and interactive software along with theories of design and perception that underlie effective presentation of digital messages.

 MGT 310 Intro to Human Resource Mgmt 3 Credits